Ranking of the best payment methods for eCommerce

 • Wire transfer.
 It is one of the most widely used methods in the world, enables you to receive payment in advance and requires little programming in shops.

 • Cash on delivery.
-It is still used by many users and provides security to clients, as they do not have to advance payments until they receive the product and check it fits the requested one.
+Many users still use it, providing security to clients, as they do not have to advance payments until they receive the product and check it fits the requested one.

-Despite all these advances for online business, payment alternatives for brick and mortar stores also continue to increase.
-In recent years we have seen significant progresses:
+Despite all these advances in online business, payment alternatives for brick-and-mortar stores also continue to increase.
+In recent years we have seen significant progress:

 • Physical POS.
 It is a device to manage sales-related tasks, such as charges by credit or debit cards, inventory management, etc. This technology is made up of hardware and software.

-In some European countries, such as Spain, more and more users decide to make their purchases via the internet, turning online payment methods into increasingly popular options.
-All the aforementioned payments for e-Commerce can be perfectly integrated into a single gateway, in order to facilitate business control and monitoring, as well as improve its security.
+In some European countries, such as Spain, more and more users decide to make their purchases via the Internet, turning online payment methods into increasingly popular options.
+All the aforementioned payments for e-Commerce can be perfectly integrated into a single gateway to facilitate business control and monitoring and improve its security.

 Conclusions about payment methods and security

-If you have an online store, one of the most important points to deal with is the payment alternatives.
-Having a wide variety of them and easing their accessibility is one of the aspects to be taken into account by users, when completing a purchase.
+If you have an online store, a key factor is having the right payment alternatives.
+Having a wide variety of them and easing their accessibility is one of the aspects to be taken into account by users when completing a purchase.

 In 2016, a study by IAB Spain on electronic commerce showed that one of the main barriers for consumers was the fear of giving their card details online.
 However, little by little, new methods of greater security have been developed for both companies and users.
-For example, credit or debit cards allow payments to be made through a virtual POS in a comfortable and safe way, thanks to the SSL certificate and compliance with bank security regulations.
+For example, credit or debit cards allow payments to be made through a virtual POS comfortably and safely, thanks to the SSL certificate and compliance with bank security regulations.
 Data are fully encrypted and protected.

-Secure methods are critical to maintaining business, improving brand image, increasing conversion rate, and preventing potential fraud, such as phishing or data theft.
-Many companies lack the resources to verify data in real time, increasing the chances of experiencing a cybersecurity problem.
+Secure methods are critical to maintaining a business, improving brand image, increasing conversion rate, and preventing potential fraud, such as phishing or data theft.
+Many companies lack the resources to verify data in real-time, increasing the chances of experiencing a cybersecurity problem.
 Follow these tips to avoid it in your online store:

 • Pay attention to purchases that may indicate identity theft